adrinv2/IMD_CODING_Transcode/README.md

 Google, translating tools (as well as personal knowlegde), _"Lost and Living (In) Archives: Collectively Shaping New Memories"_ by Annet Dekker (ed.), writing, video (possibly) or an image slideshow.
 Word document or physically written to record it.

 ### Results
 Because I chose to prioritise other outcomes, I never fully completed the story I was making.
+And so this research and concept became part of my process but not my outcomes.

   ********